open-contracting/standard/standard/standard.md

 Over the contracting process, there are different types of amounts that its important to capture.
 For example on each good to be
-procured: at the tender phase there may be a minimum & maximum budged value, but t the award phase, we know the actual contract value.
+procured: at the tender phase there may be a minimum & maximum budged value, but the award phase, we know the actual contract value.
 Or, it is important to note the total awarded contract value and the final contract value at termination.
 It is our intention that the contracting record will store this more subtle value data, not just the most recent number from a release.